Jconroy99/SoundFinder/README.md

 #### To use (must have Spotify account):
+1. Dowload the zip file from GitHub (Click 'Code' drop down)
+2. Open up the terminal (or use an IDE) and type "unzip <name-of-zip-you-just-downloaded>"
-1. Download charts.csv from https://www.kaggle.com/datasets/dhruvildave/spotify-charts and ensure it's in the same path
+3. Download charts.csv from https://www.kaggle.com/datasets/dhruvildave/spotify-charts and ensure it's in that same folder.
-2. Create an "app" on Spotify's developer page.
-You'll need the API credentials
+4. Create an "app" on Spotify's developer page.
+You'll need the API credentials.
-3. Create .env file with your CLIENT_ID='...' and CLIENT_SECRET='...' from Spotify developer app credentials
+5. Create a file named '.env' with CLIENT_ID='...' and CLIENT_SECRET='...' from Spotify developer app credentials